 The adoptive parents must go to court to complete the adoption process.
 The child is not mandated to go to court, but many judges love to see the children that have found forever homes.
 The adoption proceedings will take place in the county the child was born in if that child is 3 months or younger, or the county where the adoption agency is located.
 If New Jersey residents want to adopt in New Jersey, the court proceedings will take place in the county where the resident lives.

-I was adopted out of New Jersey in 1980, and just last year, something MAJOR changed.
-As of January 1, 2017, those born and adopted in New Jersey were given the opportunity to receive a copy of their original birth certificate.
+I was adopted in 1980, and just last year, something major changed.
+As of January 1, 2017, those born and adopted in New Jersey were allowed to receive a copy of their original birth certificate.
 The one with the birth parents’ names on them.
 The only way the adopted child would not be able to obtain a copy of their ORIGINAL Birth Certificate is if the birth mother and/or father waived their right to have their name known by their child.

-So if you are contemplating adopting from New Jersey, please know that your child will very likely be able to obtain a copy of his or her original birth certificate.
+So if you are contemplating adopting, please know that your child will very likely be able to obtain a copy of his or her original birth certificate.
 Now, the birth parent (s) can change their preference for contact at any time once their child is placed for adoption.
 There are no time limitations.
 They can change their mind multiple times if they wish.